 - Two areas of continued focus are the opportunities for postgraduate students to earn money, and opportunities for work experience placements as a part of study.

-- Pre-arrival visa advice has risen 6% over four years in Barometer satisfaction rankings to 91%, and the International Student Orientation programme satisfaction ratings rose to 86% in 2015.
+- Pre-arrival visa advice continues to rise each year and has risen to 93%, and the International Student Orientation programme satisfaction ratings was 86% in 2016.

 - 92% of students are satisfied with the wide range of organised social activities at the University, while satisfaction has risen to 98% for University clubs and societies.
 Over 200 societies are available for students to join, including sports societies such as athletics, dance and hockey, and interest groups including musical, political and cultural societies.

-- The University’s eco-friendly attitude continues to rise in satisfaction ratings over four years, reflecting the University’s work to reduce carbon emissions to 33% below 2005/6 levels by 2020-21:
+- The University’s eco-friendly attitude continues to rise in satisfaction ratings over four years to 83%, reflecting the University’s work to reduce carbon emissions to 33% below 2005/6 levels by 2020-21:

 - To help to achieve the target, IT Services has developed a system to ensure all PCs are turned off at night and woken up remotely to save energy.